HiveTrust · A2A Settlement Architecture

 Autonomous Pricing Engine

-EIP-1559 model — base fee plus priority fee, set entirely by on-chain demand signals.
+This uses the EIP-1559 model: a base fee plus a priority fee, both set entirely by on-chain demand.

-• Risk-adjusted premiums dynamically range 0.5%–5.0%; Dutch auctions clear excess capacity at market-clearing price
+• Risk-adjusted premiums move between 0.5% and 5.0%.
+Dutch auctions clear extra capacity at the market price.

-• 1.0% fixed protocol toll on every receipt — Hive captures the base, agents bid the priority
+• A fixed 1.0% protocol toll applies to every receipt.
+Hive takes the base, and agents bid on the priority.

 KPI: 0 manual pricing decisions since launch.
 100% of rate adjustments are autonomous on-chain events.